aws-samples/busy-engineers-document-bucket/instructions/README.md

 ## Deploy

-If you have admin permission in this repo, you can build and deploy the site to `https://document-bucket.awssecworkshops.com/`.
+If you have write permission in this repo, you can build and deploy the site to `https://document-bucket.awssecworkshops.com/`.

 Once you have verified your changes, just run: